laravel-streams/streams.dev/streams/data/explore/idea.md

 ---
 title: Test your project or idea against Laravel Streams.
 links:
-    - text: Start
+    - text: Ok, let's do it!
       href: /explore/start
+    - text: No, thanks.
+      href: /explore
+      type: link
 ---

-As an excersize in learning, let's explore a project or idea in your mind, and test it against the features, functions, philosophy, and roadmap of Laravel Streams.
+Let's explore a project or idea in your mind together, and test it against the features, functions, philosophy, and roadmap of Laravel Streams.